 We did a few things with our worms before we put them in our wormeries.
 We looked at all of their parts, we compared them to gummy worms, we observed them in wet and dry situations.

-We also read some Fun Worm Facts, which you can download right here!
+We also read some Fun Worm Facts and Measured our worms, and you can download those right here!